LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 bash: tcpdump: command not found
 ```

-well, it didn't work, would other troulbeshooting commands work? `lsof` for example?
+well, it didn't work, would other troulbeshooting tools work? `lsof` for example?

 ```bash
 # lsof
 bash: lsof: command not found
 ```

 So we don't have any `tcpdump` nor `lsof` in our `container`.
-Well it is the spirit of containers to be lightweight so we should expect not to have these tools instsalled and you are most likely to be in this situation quiet a lot for `containerized apps`.
-What it actually means to us is that in containerized environments troubleshooting is different.
+Well, I said we were naive.
+The way to think of `containers` is more of as processes than full blown servers as we did with `VM's` before.
+Our problme was that that it looked like a server it walked like a server and it quaked like a server, but it's not actually a full blown server **nor** a `lightweight vm` and this is why we got mislead.
+We should expect not to have these tools preinstalled in our container and you are most likely to be in this situation quiet a lot for other not in your control `containerized apps`.
+What it actually means to us is that in containerized environments troubleshooting is different than prior `vm based` environments.

-So if we wish to use one of the above commands what should be our path, there are multiple ones, lets check our options and choose what we think suits best this problem.
-Our options (before filtering and prioritizing):
+So, if we wish to use one of the above tools available for us what should be our path? there are multiple ones, lets check our options and choose what we think suits best this problem.
+Our options with regards to **`tcpdump`** (before filtering and prioritizing):

 1. Troubleshoot the container `externally`.
-Run the commands from the `node` itself.
+Run `tcpdump` from the `node` itself.
-1. Use another container perhaps a `troubleshooting container` to run the commands.
+1. Use another container perhaps a `troubleshooting container` which preincludes `tcpdump` just for such cases.
 1. Install the `troubleshooting` commands inside our `app` container.
 1. Use new container troubleshooting abstractions, for example, docker has `docker top` command so you can run externally to the container `docker top containerized-cassandra`.
 1. Use 3rd party tools which allow greater visibility into your containers.